thanosan23/mouse-tracker/README.md

 This project explores how non-deterministic assumptions can control interaction.

+This project specifically sees how mouse prediction can improve interaction.

 ## How to use the mouse tracker
 ### Training the model